Best Known For

 Answer questions and see how you rank against other players.Play Now

-In 1996, under the tutelage Mack, Rimes signed with Curb Records and recorded the album Blue, which debuted at number three on the pop charts, selling over 123,000 copies within its first week of release.
-The album's title song "Blue" (originally written for country legend Patsy Cline by Mack) reached number one on the Billboard country charts and earned Rimes a Grammy Award for Best Female Country Vocal Performance.
+In 1996, under the tutelage Mack, Rimes signed with Curb Records and recorded the album Blue, which debuted at No. 3 on the pop charts, selling over 123,000 copies within its first week of release.
+The album's title song "Blue" (originally written for country legend Patsy Cline by Mack) reached No. 1 on the Billboard country charts and earned Rimes a Grammy Award for Best Female Country Vocal Performance.
 Rimes also captured the 1996 Best New Artist Grammy.
 This feat had never before achieved by a country musician.

 Rimes followed Blue's success with two 1997 albums: Unchained Melody and You Light Up My Life.
-Featuring the Grammy-nominated song "How Do I Live," You Light Up My Life became the first album in music history to simultaneously debut at number one on the pop, country, and contemporary Christian Billboard charts.
+Featuring the Grammy-nominated song "How Do I Live," You Light Up My Life became the first album in music history to simultaneously debut at No. 1 on the pop, country and contemporary Christian Billboard charts.

 In 1997, Rimes starred in the television movie, Holiday in Your Heart, which was based on her book of the same title.
 The following year, she issued the LP Sittin' on top of the World, which yielded the singles "Commitment" and "Looking Through Your Eyes."
 Her 1999 self-titled album featured classic country standards such as Willie Nelson's "Crazy" and Buck Owens' "Cryin' Time."
 Another highlight of that year was when Rimes traveled to Europe to present a special Thanksgiving Day concert to Pope John Paul II.